olorton/k8s-load-balancing-test/README.md

 ## Verifying the Load Balancer works as expected

+There are three different ways to verify that the load is being distributed over the different pods, as expected:

+- Verifying the service is correctly configured
+- Verifying the pods are returning different IDs in their responses
+- Verifying the pods are logging different IDs

+### Verifying the service is correctly configured

 Verify that the K8s Load Balancer service is set up and configured using the `kubectl describe` command:

     $ kubectl describe service load-balancing-test-app -n lb-test